learn-co-curriculum/ruby-methods-readme/README.md

   puts "abcdefghijklmnopqrstuvwxyz"
 end
 ```
-* The above code defines a method, `say_alphabet`.
+* The above code defines a method, `print_alphabet`.
 This method essentially "teaches" Ruby how to print the alphabet but, on its own, it doesn't tell Ruby to actually do it.
 If we want Ruby to actually execute this code a print "abcd.." to the screen, we have to call on the method below.
 We do this simply by writing the name of the method, in this case `print_alphabet`, anywhere below the `end` keyword.
 See the example below:

 ```ruby
 def print_alphabet